 Many electronic scooters have a locking mechanism that is designed to keep the handlebars from folding down while operating the scooter.
 However, not all mechanisms are created equally.
 Instead, some are poorly designed and have caused serious injuries when these locking mechanisms malfunction.
 This leads to product liability claims.

-How Can a Scooter Be Defective?
+How Can an Electric Scooter Be Defective?

 There are a number of ways in which an electric scooter, meant to be operated for commuting or recreation, can become dangerous.
-Faulty brakes or software, detaching hardware, and even batteries that burst into flames have been reported by users in recent years.
+Faulty brakes or software, detaching hardware, and even escooter batteries that burst into flames have been reported by escooter users in recent years.

-Other common scooter defects include:
+Other common escooter defects include:

 - Failed locking mechanisms on foldable handlebars